 With these three rules in mind, I was able to dramatically improve my website performance.
 Sure, it’s not perfect, but I think it’ll pay dividends moving forward.

 With my website back up to speed, my focus now is probably going to be on YouTube.
 That way, I can generate revenue using advertisements without any negative impacts on my site.
-In addition, I plan to build up a store again—something I failed at awhile back.

 If you found this article helpful, let me know in the comments!
 Then, head on over to Patreon and pick a tier that’s right for you.
 Otherwise, hop on the mailing list, so we can stay in touch.
 In the meantime, check out some of these related articles: